Managing your holiday spending

 Interestingly, in the same Interac study, the overwhelming majority of those people polled said they would go beyond their budgets if they were to find the perfect gift for their spouse or partner (90%), child (87%), parent (83%) or themselves (74%).

 I hate to be the one to break this to you but, if you’re setting a budget and then blowing it, you’re not actually budgeting!
 Budgeting means planning ahead and being aware enough of your financial situation to resist spending more than you can afford.
-(Even if your favourite retailer insists it’s the ‘deal of the century’!)
+(Even if your favorite retailer insists it’s the ‘deal of the century’!)

 Be careful of self-gifting

 Self-gifting is a really common way to blow your holiday spending budget.
 One minute you’re looking for gifts for others and the next you minute you find a great winter coat on sale for $99.
-You try on every colour available, find one you love and, hey presto, you have a new winter coat… it’s a Christmas miracle!
+You try on every color available, find one you love and, hey presto, you have a new winter coat… it’s a Christmas miracle!

 How many times have we done this?
 Bought ourselves an unexpected gift when we were really supposed to be buying gifts for others?
 According to that survey from Interac, more than one-third (35%) of Canadian holiday shoppers will be buying gifts for themselves (and 74% are willing to go over budget if they find the perfect one): that’s a sure-fire way to blow a budget!